k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 In some cases there is a business need to retrieve the original value of the masked LUI.
 For example, retrieve a mailing address in order to contact the customer.

-There are two recommended approaches to support de-anonymization and retrieve the original value of the masked field:
+There are 2 recommended approaches to support de-anonymization and retrieve the original value of the masked field:

 - Keep the source Instance ID in Fabric and use it to retrieve the original data from the source system.